-Tech’s Midlife Crisis
+Tech Experts Are Pessimistic About Their Industry

 It’s not that everything went wrong, or that everyone agrees with the dour assessments.
 But the pessimists have specific critiques and piles of evidence.
 The optimists have … optimism.

 Some are clinging to the idea that eventually society will simply get over the problems that the internet introduced into civilization’s core functions.
 Paul Saffo, a longtime futurist and now the chair for futures studies and forecasting at Singularity University, leaned heavily into the idea that societies have been destabilized by technology before and recovered.
 “There is a long history of new media forms creating initial chaos upon introduction and then being assimilated into society as a positive force,” Saffo wrote in his Pew response.
 “This is precisely what happened with print in the early 1500s and with newspapers over a century ago.
-New technologies are like wild animals – it takes time for cultures to tame them.”
+New technologies are like wild animals—it takes time for cultures to tame them.”

 But even that outlook, which denizens of Silicon Valley have leaned on for decades, came tempered with the admission that “the next five to seven years will not be fun,” even if “the current chaos” eventually yields to “a sunnier digital upland.”